Island Hopping the Andaman Sea: Koh Mook – Koh Lipe – Langkawi

 |´Splashpacker´, I enjoyed the 3D arts museum!!|

 Shortly, I had a good time on Langkawi and I really love the island.
-But it’s not a great place to meet a lot of other single travellers, so if you´re a single traveller and not able to entertain yourself much (unless you like shopping!)
-I think it’s better to stay in Thailand.
+But it’s not a great place to meet a lot of other single travellers, so if you´re a single traveller and not a person who likes to do much on your own, I think it’s better to stay in Thailand.
 For couples or families, I think Langkawi Island is great especially if you like nature with some adventure.
 However, this is just my opinion.
 If you´re looking for booking an excursion on Langkawi Island, I can recommend ´Get your Guide´, please note that I receive a small commission on your purchase through the links in the search table below.

 Stay tuned for my next article in which I take you to the very untouched (even more than Koh Mook!) island of Koh Bulon Le before I hop on to Koh Libong where I met a fantastic inspiring Spanish family and some other nice people.
 I went to an amazing cave and viewpoint with another traveller, Martin, I met there.
 Then on the island of Koh Jum (also called Ko Pu) I had the best food ever, funny how this fits with the name of the island, it was YUMMY!

 For other articles like these, you can click here for an overview of all my travel blog updates.

 |Beach and nature of Pantai Kok, Langkawi Island|